 I’m happy to introduce a writing friend, Pam Crooks.
 We met while contributing stories to a couple of multi-author series–one is the newly launched “Bachelors & Babies” series.

-Tell us a little about yourself and your background.
+Tell us a bit about you and your background.

-Is your writing planned or freestyle?
+Is your writing style planned or freestyle?